rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

 ## **Single Sign-On (SSO) Services**

 This scenario demonstrates how a third-party Single Sign-On (SSO) service enables users to log in seamlessly across multiple websites, using third-party cookies to maintain their logged-in state.
-Our goal is to demonstrate the process by focusing on the specific details of how data flows through third-party cookies.
+Our goal is to demonstrate the process by focusing on the details of how data flows through third-party cookies.
 We will evaluate the SSO functionality and identify any possible issues or problems.

 ### **How the Demo Works**